 Researchers in the field recommend the following when considering an intervention or approach:

-- There is a clear rationale behind the strategies
+- There needs to be a clear rationale behind the strategies being suggested

-- The research is conducted by clinicians with expertise in the area
+- The research has been conducted by clinicians with expertise in the area

 - Interventions should match the characteristics of the individual

-- Effective treatments are those that generalise to other situations
+- Effective treatments are those that can be transferred and used in other situations and environments

 Researchers in the field identify the following criteria as a controversial practice if it has: